-In the fall of 2018, Humanities Texas held two one-day teacher workshops in Galveston and Houston focusing on teaching the U.S. Constitution.
+In October 2019, Humanities Texas held two one-day teacher workshops in Fort Worth and Dallas focusing on teaching the U.S. Constitution.

 Topics addressed included the Articles of Confederation, compromises made in adopting the Constitution, the Federalist and Anti-Federalist debates on the Constitution's ratification, and the Bill of Rights.